Bistable quartic soliton in saturable nonlinear media: Theory and model

 The discussed approaches reveal a bistable relationship between $\mathcal{A}$ and $\kappa$, indicating the existence of two possible QS states with the same pulse duration but varying amplitudes.
 This bistability, characteristic of a medium with SN \cite{gatz1991soliton,Gatz1992,Krolikowski1992} , has not been previously investigated in the context of QS.
 In the limit when $s$ approaches zero, as shown in Fig \eqref{fig2} ($a$) by gray line, the $\mathcal{A}$-$\kappa$ relation becomes non-bistable, indicating a reduction to pure Kerr-type nonlinearity, where bistable QS states do not exist.
 The mathematical formulation under this limit yields $lim_{s\rightarrow 0} \kappa(s)= \left[-\Gamma_2+\sqrt{\Gamma_2^2-2\Gamma_4 \chi \mathcal{A}^2}/\Gamma_4 \right]^{1/2}$, with $\chi=-16/35$, and aligns with previous studies \cite{karlsson1994soliton,roy2013formation}.

-In Fig.~\ref{fig2} ($b$)-($d$), the shape-invariant propagation of QS is illustrated for three distinct points on the amplitude-width curve marked as \circled{1}-\circled{3}.
+In Fig.~\ref{fig2} ($b$), the shape-invariant propagation of QS is illustrated for three distinct points on the amplitude-width curve marked as \circled{1}-\circled{3}.
 Two bistable QS states are depicted with the same widths but varying peak amplitudes.
-The upper panel displays the shape-preserving output profile alongside a uniform temporal phase distribution, reinforcing the solitonic behavior.
-A side panel presents the peak amplitude variation during propagation and an XFROG-spectrogram diagram, emphasizing the QS's robustness.
-Notably, the amplitude fluctuation is more significant at point \circled{3} compared to \circled{2}, attributed to point \circled{2}'s alignment with a more precise $\mathcal{A}$-$\kappa$ relation obtained through numerical methods without any approximation.
+A side panel presents the peak amplitude variation during propagation.
+Notably, in plot (b), the amplitude fluctuation is more significant at point \circled{3} compared to \circled{2}, attributed to point \circled{2}'s alignment with a more precise $\mathcal{A}$-$\kappa$ relation obtained through numerical methods without any approximation. {Fig.~\ref{fig2} ($c$) displays the shape-preserving output profile alongside a uniform temporal phase distribution, reinforcing the solitonic behavior and an XFROG-spectrogram diagram, emphasizing the QS's robustness.
+XFROG is a standard technique used to represent ultrashort pulses in time and frequency domain and is defined as the convolution $S(\tau,\omega,\xi)=|\int_\infty^\infty \psi(\xi,\tau')\psi_w(\tau-\tau')\exp(i\omega\tau') d\tau'|^2$, where $\psi_{w}$ is the reference window function.} \\

-For the sake of completeness, we further investigate the dynamics of QS under \textit{shock effect} which acts as a perturbation and influences the wave.
-Fig.~\ref{fig2} ($e$)-($f$) highlight the robust propagation of QS across two branches under shock conditions, with a noted temporal position shift that characterizes the shock phenomenon \cite{agrawal2000nonlinear}.
-A variational analysis is employed to express this temporal position shift, denoted as $\Delta \tau_w$, considering the shock as a perturbation.
+\textit{\textbf{Effect of self-steepening:}} {The intensity-dependent index of refraction can distort an optical pulse during propagation, potentially leading to phenomena such as optical shocks due to pulse self-steepening.
+This effect arises where an increase in the index causes the trailing edge of the pulse to steepen, enabling the intensity to decline as rapidly as dispersion allows.
+This steepening resembles the development of an acoustic shock observed at the leading edge of a sound wave and occurs in materials where the peak of the pulse travels slower than its wings, allowing the trailing part to approach the peak.} For the sake of completeness, we investigate the dynamics of QS under \textit{shock effect} which acts as a perturbation and influences the wave.
+Fig.~\ref{fig:3} ($a$)-($c$) highlight the robust propagation of QS across two branches under shock conditions, with a noted temporal position shift that characterizes the shock phenomenon \cite{agrawal2000nonlinear}.
+A variational analysis is employed to express this temporal position shift, denoted as $\Delta \tau_w$, considering the shock as a perturbation (See details in Appendix \ref{appen_B}).